Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenter:** Jon Kuiper

 **Abstract:**
-Overview of the European Data Innovation Board’s (EDIB/EDIC) perspective on dataspaces for Mobility & Logistics.
-The talk will highlight cross-border use cases, standardization needs, and the role of IT service providers in offering “Dataspaces as a Service.”
+In my presentation I will address the initiative of multiple European member states to create an “European Digital Infrastructure Consortium”(EDIC) in the domain of Mobility and Logistics.
+This EDIC and the cross-border use cases they will implement and subsidize, need to lead to standardisation and interoperability between isolated national initiatives.

+I will also address the role IT service providers can play in developing “Data Spaces as a Service” and how business development can support the EDIC initiative.

 ---